Stuycs-K/final-project-3-sarkers-seamh/WORKLOG.md

 - Samin: Tested memory dump tool on linux machines through ssh; Tested mac memory dump tool on own machine

+- Hamim: Researching LiME and testing AVML for memory acquisition of Linux machines

 ## 05-27-2023

 - Samin: Updated presentation with more notes and began researching a C program to create memory dumps

+- Hamim: Researching Volatility libraries and symbol tables

 ## 05-28-2023